When my kids become wild and unruly, I use a nice, safe playpen. When they’re finished, I climb out. – Erma Bombeck

 He leaned his weight on the helm.
 Neither of us expected it to move, but it did … all the way.
 He started to swing out and down over the end of the frame.
 He tipped past the horizontal in complete silence … and let go the wheel.
 A tiny squeal tore into my ear as I watched him try to recover.
 No chance.
 He fell.

 His chest passed the flooring as he fell, no sense of danger –a look of quizzical interest on an angelic face.
-His little cranium accelerated towards a an almost certain connection with hard metal and untold damage …
+His little skull accelerated towards a an almost certain connection with hard metal and untold damage …

 I can’t explain how it happened.
 I must’ve moved at the speed of light.
 Somehow, my hand gripped a little ankle.
 I caught and held him inches from disaster.
 He shrieked with laughter as he swung up into a relieved hug.